scrapy/itemadapter/README.md

 >>>
 ```

-The `ItemAdapter` object can be treated much like a dictionary:
+An `ItemAdapter` object can be treated much like a dictionary:

 ```python
 >>> obj = InventoryItem(name='foo', price=20.5, stock=10)